Grate-Oracle-Lewot/GrateCrystal/README.md

 - No more badge boosts (stat-based or type-based)
 - Flame Wheel and Sacred Fire no longer thaw a Frozen user (had to get rid of it for space)
 - Text edits, often humorous (or so I'd like to think)
 - In the unedited Crystal, Unown could only be found in the Ruins of Alph, and only after completing at least one of the sliding block puzzles.
 In the normally-impossible scenario of encountering Unown before any letters are unlocked, the game would get stuck in an infinite loop trying to find an unlocked letter.
 Because Unown can be encountered in some other locations in Grate Crystal, there is now a 5% chance for the game to let through a locked Unown letter, preventing such infinite loops.
-As a consequence, all Unown letters are technically available after only one sliding block puzzle is completed, but completing all four puzzles leads to a more even probability distribution.
+As a consequence, all Unown letters are technically available before completing all (or any!) of the block puzzles.

 # Minor Edits